alexeysas/sdc-signs-recognition/README.md

  * Finally decided to add one more fully connected layer - it slightly increased performance for the model.

 3. For the training part of the model I decided to select AdamOptimizer as it uses momentum and adaptive learning rates and should work better when SDC.
-  * While playing with batch sizes I relized that 128 batch size works slightly better than lager sizes as 256, 512, 1024.
+  * While playing with batch sizes I realized that 128 batch size works slightly better than lager sizes as 256, 512, 1024.
-  * Trying different learning rate values (0.01, 0.001, 0.0005, 0.0001).
-I realized that 0.0005 works best for my model.
+  * Trying different learning rate values (0.01, 0.001, 0.0005, 0.0001) I realized that 0.0005 works best for the model.
-  * Also it looks like 50 - 100 epochs is enough for model to stop increasing validation accuracy reaching traing accuracy ~99.9%
+  * Also it looks like 50 - 100 epochs is enough for model to stop increasing validation accuracy reaching taring accuracy ~99.9% - indicating slight oferfitting.

 After model is selected and tuned my final model results were:
 * training set accuracy of 99.9%